 Postgraduate Australian Masters or PhD Up to four years (for a PhD) Up to $30,000 per calendar year Up to $140,500 (Masters) $272,500 (PhD)

-- Number of Scholarships: The number of opportunities in 2019 will depend on the amount of available funds as well as the number of highly suitable applications received.
+- Number of Awards: The number of opportunities in 2021 will depend on the number of available funds as well as the number of highly suitable applications received.

 - Nationality: International applicants

-- Eligible Countries: Students from following countries can apply for the Endeavour Postgraduate Scholarship.List of Countries:
+- Eligible Countries: Students from the following countries can apply for the Endeavour Postgraduate Scholarship.List of Countries:

 Tier Member countries Tier 1 countries – highest weighting

 Tier 1 countries represent the highest priority for Australian Government engagement.
 These countries have one or more of the following attributes:

 · highly advanced education systems with learning centres of excellence, including in science, technology, engineering and mathematics;